Riddhi554/face-recognition-attendance-system/README.md

 ## 🔧 Technologies Used
 - **Python Libraries**:
   - OpenCV: For image processing and real-time face detection.
-  - DeepFace: For facial feature analysis and recognition.
+  - face_recognition: For facial feature analysis and recognition.
   - Tkinter: For GUI design and user interaction.
   - PIL: For handling and processing image data.